 - Evictions temporary protection.
 Ban to be extended until evictions can take place safely and the pre-action protocol is in place. - Evictions post-Covid.
-Put a temporary ban on evictions solely arising from Covidrelated arrears; end section 21 evictions and suspend those under Ground 8. - Arrears payments.
+Ensure that Welsh Parliament approval of Renting Homes (Amendment) (Wales) Bill remains a priority in order to provide more secure tenancies.

+- Arrears payments.
 Require that payment plans for Covid-related arrears will not result in eviction provided the tenant agrees with and complies with the plan over a timescale of up to two years. - Reforms to universal credit.
 End 5-week wait; temporary suspension of the benefit cap and the two-child limit; increase LHA to 50th percentile of rents for a limited period; reinstate three month protection for claimants who could afford their rent when they entered into their agreement (available in HB but not UC); end 'shared accommodation rate' for under 35s. - Rent arrears outside scope of UC.
-Increase emergency fund for discretionary housing payments and ensure they are more widely available; tenants to be able to repay arrears over two years no eviction possible if comply with repayment plan. - No access to UC because of immigration status.
+Increase emergency fund for discretionary housing payments and ensure they are more widely available; tenants to be able to repay arrears over two years no eviction possible if comply with repayment plan. - access to UC because of immigration status.
 One-year lifting of 'no recourse to public funds' and other restrictions on claiming benefits. - Landlords' loss of rental income.
 Similar interest-free loan scheme to that proposed in Scotland; landlords given mortgage holidays on rented properties to pass relief onto tenants. - LAs and HAs lose rent income.
-Consider one-off payments to stabilise landlord accounts where these can be shown to be needed.
+Consider one-off payments to stabilise landlord accounts where these can be shown to be needed. - Housing Support Grant A key part of preventing homelessness and evictions is through services such as those funded by Housing Support Grant. which should continue to be protected in future budgets and provision made for further emergency injection of funds?